 - Paprika (smoked)

 First, cut the zucchinis and onions and sprinkle an adequate amount of paprika over these cubes.
 Drizzle some olive oil as well.
 For a little more than 30 minutes, roast the cubes at 400 degrees in the oven and then let it cool at room temperature.
 Blend these roasted cubes using a blender into a smooth mixture.
+Serve this delicious puree to your baby.

-2. Pasta with Zucchini
+2. Pasta With Zucchini

-Go Italian with the recipe mentioned below:
+Go Italian with the recipe given below:

-- One or two medium sized zucchinis
+- One or two medium-sized zucchinis

 - A cup of pasta